Pre-eclampsia is a problem in pregnancy that leads to very high blood pressure. It can also lead to kidney and liver damage.

 - Being pregnant with more than 1 baby

 A woman may not have symptoms.
 Those who do may have:

 - Chest pain

 - Problems breathing

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Preeclampsia is diagnosed if you have high blood pressure.
+Pre-eclampsia is diagnosed if you have high blood pressure.

 - Urine tests to look for high protein levels